 Does Medicare cover GLP-1 for sleep apnea?

 Zepbound for moderate to severe obstructive sleep apnea in adults with obesity may be coverable under your Part D plan right now — that is a current Medicare-covered indication, not a Bridge or BALANCE pathway.
 Coverage depends on your plan's formulary.
-Under BALANCE (2027), moderate or severe OSA is also listed as a qualifying comorbidity for the BMI 30+ weight-management route.
+Under BALANCE (if it eventually launches for Medicare Part D in 2028), moderate or severe OSA is also listed as a qualifying comorbidity for the BMI 30+ weight-management route.
+BALANCE did not launch for Medicare Part D in 2027.

 What if I already get Wegovy or Zepbound through my Part D plan?